 The next step is to provide customized onsite services which address workers' unique needs for reducing unemployment.
-These services are offered at the discretion of the employer.
+These services are offered at the discretion of the employer, planned by the Rapid Response Coordinator and executed by the Local SC Works Team.